red-gate/web-kata/web-api-2/Readme.md

 Remember if `name` is `null`, then that is considered a request for the entire collection.

+Test that it works by sending `HTTP GET` requests to the API and inspecting the Status code.

 ## Delete

+Amend `ProductStore` to have a method which deletes a product based on a product name.

-In `ProductStore`, implement a method to delete an item from the store.
-It should require just the `name` of the product.
+In `ProductsController`, implement a method to respond to `HTTP DELETE` requests.
+It should require just the `name` of the product as an argument.

-Create method to respond to `HTTP DELETE` requests.
 For example:

 ```C#
 [HttpDelete]